 - Choose from a range of volunteer projects in Cambodia

-- Help improve living conditions for an entire community
+- Help improve living conditions for the local community

 - Give children the inspiration to learn and better their future prospects